 Members of the U.S. military are obligated to support their children and spouse.
 In addition to the ordinary remedies that may be sought in court, the spouse of a member of the military may request assistance from the service member's commanding officer.
 Failure to pay support can result in penalties through the military court system.
 Military pay is subject to wage garnishment, but only after a court order regarding child and spousal support is entered.

-Relief Under the Soldier's Civil Relief Act
+Relief Under the Servicemember's Civil Relief Act

-Active duty members of the United States military who have been served with divorce paperwork may request a stay of the proceedings pursuant to the Soldiers' Civil Relief Act.
+Active duty members of the United States military who have been served with divorce paperwork may request a stay of the proceedings pursuant to the Servicemembers' Civil Relief Act.
 (SCRA) The purpose of the SCRA is to allow members of the U.S. military to focus on their duties defending the country without worrying about how missing a court date could affect their case.

 If you are served with paperwork for a divorce, it is important to act right away.
 Even if you are deployed overseas, you will be expected to notify the court if you are requesting a stay of the proceedings pursuant to the SCRA.
 The SCRA can help you obtain a stay of the proceedings during your time on active duty and for a short period of time after you return from active duty.